Migrating from Windows GUI installation to Docker CLI

 We will assume that your Windows user is called user and it has full access to the D:\STORJ folder.

-If you are moving the identity and data to the new Windows CLI host, you need to share the destination folder on that host and follow the guide
+If you are moving the identity and data to the new Windows CLI host, you need to share the destination folder on that host and follow the guide How to migrate the Windows GUI node from one physical location to another?

 The configuration steps are different depending on the destination OS.

-If your source and destination OSes are both Windows, you can use the integrated robocopy command-line utility to copy your files across the network or local system:
+If your source and destination OSes are both Windows, you can use the integrated robocopy command-line utility to copy your files across the network or local system: How to migrate the Windows GUI node from one physical location to another?

 If your source and destination is the same Windows, stop and disable storagenode service to avoid disqualification.
 Execute in the elevated PowerShell: